i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

         Length of each field TBD.

-        See below for per-client cookie decryption algorithm.
+        See below for per-client authorization algorithm.

 innerCiphertext
     Length implied by lenOuterCiphertext (whatever data remains)